Loading…

 Here's the part most guides skip.

-The Rested buff at comfort level 3 gives 2.5x stamina regen for 45+ minutes per session.
-Stamina controls everything in combat — attacks, dodge rolls, ability use.
+The Rested buff at comfort level 5 gives 2.5x stamina regen for around 15 minutes per session (long enough for a full pirate camp run.
+Stamina controls everything in combat) attacks, dodge rolls, ability use.
 That buff at zero ongoing cost is one of the highest-value things your base camp produces.
-Any building that helps you reach comfort level 3 is worth building.
+Any building that helps you reach comfort level 5 is worth building.
 The Fire Pit happens to also feed you.

 The placement matters.
 Comfort items need to be near the bonfire, not across the camp.
 If your Fire Pit is sitting 30 meters away from the bonfire, it's not contributing to the comfort radius.
 Put it in the bonfire cluster.